-To get it over with, I went first.
+To get it done, I went first.
 I don’t remember what I said.
 I don’t know if it made sense.
 I just spoke.

 By the time every man spoke, I could feel how we had relaxed.
 It was as if we all got to take off the heavy pack we were carrying.
 Less burdened, we continued to open up more as the evening progressed.
 By the end, we were joking.